 Keeping the end goal in mind, whether it’s for a client or your CEO, can be equally challenging.
 Without well-defined deadlines and specs, it’s easy to keep adding and updating a project, pushing the design way over time and budget.

 When it comes to collaborative design projects, it’s necessary to have the right framework and tools set up, and to go in with an open mind (and open lines of communication) or else you risk major setbacks and failures.

-Fortunately, we’ve assembled some tips to get things off on the right foot, and to tighten up the process for collaborative review of design projects.
+With a bit of planning, there are ways to tighten up the process for collaborative review of design projects.